Synthesizing and presenting results when meta-analysis is not possible

 Theresa Moore, Population Health Sciences, Bristol Medical School, University of Bristol.
 The National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West) at University Hospita

-In reviews where meta-analysis is not used, authors commonly report results study-by-study or draw conclusions without reporting how findings were interpreted across studies.
-These approaches may leave decision-makers to make sense of findings themselves, and undermine confidence in the evidence.
+In reviews in which meta-analysis is not used, authors commonly report results study-by-study or draw conclusions without reporting how findings were interpreted across studies.
+These approaches may leave decision-makers to make sense of the findings themselves and undermine confidence in the evidence.
 There are many circumstances that may preclude the use of meta-analysis of effect estimates.
-For example, when there is incomplete information reported about the intervention effect estimates (e.g. missing standard errors), or inconsistency in the reported effect metrics across studies.
-Planning for circumstances that may preclude meta-analysis can ensure that reviewers make the best use of available data and produce more useful syntheses for decision makers.
-This workshop will cover structured summary, synthesis methods and visual display methods that can be used in these circumstances (sometimes referred to as “narrative synthesis”).
+For example, when there is incomplete information reported about the intervention effect estimates (e.g., missing standard errors) or inconsistency in the reported effect metrics across studies.
+Planning for circumstances that may preclude meta-analysis can ensure that reviewers make the best use of available data and produce more useful syntheses for decision-makers.
+This workshop will cover structured summary, synthesis methods, and visual display methods that can be used in these circumstances (sometimes referred to as “narrative synthesis”).